vukanoa/Vimrc/README.md

 ### set bg=dark

-	sets the Backgorund base color to be dark.
+	sets the Background base color to be dark.
 Colorschemes work on top of this color.

 ### colorscheme gruvbox